lc-eu2cloud/SAP-C01-NOTES/Course-AWS-Accounts/aws_accounts.md

 ## AWS Accounts

-**AWS account**
+**AWS Account**
-* a container of identities & AWS resources, where identities aka users
+* a container of identities & AWS resources (identities aka users)
 * users: login to systems such as AWS; AWS resources: resources you provision inside an AWS account
-* AWS account creation: need to provide a name for the account, a unique email address only for that specific AWS account, & a payment method (ie credit card, can also be used for multiple AWS accounts)
+* AWS account creation: need to provide a name for the account, a unique email address only for that specific AWS account, & a payment method (ie credit card, can be used for multiple AWS accounts)
 * account root user: special type of identity within the AWS account created from email address provided
   * only identity (user) created with an AWS account & CANNOT overlap with another AWS account
   * full control over an AWS account & any resources created inside it